Skip Navigation

 Honor Roll

-1. The purpose of the district-wide honor roll program is to recognize and honor secondary students who have attained outstanding academic success and to provide positive reinforcement that inspires all students to strive even harder and perform at their highest level in all subjects.
+1. The purpose of the district-wide honor roll program is to recognize and honor middle school students who have attained outstanding academic success and to provide positive reinforcement that inspires all students to strive even harder and perform at their highest level in all subjects.

 2. All schools will implement this honor roll system that recognizes students for high academic achievement at the end of each marking period during the school year.
 Schools are required to recognize students for performance at two levels: Principal’s Honor Roll and Honor Roll.